msolides-2023/MU5MES01-2023/INSTALL.md

         sudo apt install libgl1-mesa-glx xvfb
         ```
     - On macOS:
-        a.
-Install XQuartz by downloading and running the installer from the XQuartz website at https://www.xquartz.org/.
+        - Install XQuartz by downloading and running the installer from the XQuartz website at https://www.xquartz.org/.
-        b.
-Install the xorg-xserver package by running the following command in a terminal window with the fenicsx-0.6.0 activated :
+        - Install the xorg-xserver package by running the following command in a terminal window with the fenicsx-0.6.0 activated :
         ```
         conda install -c conda-forge xorg-xserver
         ```